NetTools has a number of common features which are used throughout the program. This post provides details on some of

 The number of options in NetTools can make it confusing where to start.
 The best approach is to start with the Search option under Users or use the quick search option, this allows you to search the AD, be it at the Forest or Domain level for any object in the Active Directory, from there the context menu options allows you to then interrogate the returned objects.
 See User Search.

-To find your favorite option quickly, NetTools includes a Pin option, which will add user defined button to the toolbar to allow you to quickly select your commonly used options.
+To allow you to find your favorite option quickly, NetTools includes a Pin option, which will add user defined button to the toolbar to allow you to quickly select your commonly used options.
 To Pin an item, select the option, then right click on the option name and select the Pin from the context menu, you will be prompted to select an icon for the button.
 To remove a Pinned item, simply right click on the button on the toolbar and select Remove.

 Option or test Linking

 For a number of the tests the output from one can be used as the input for other tests and options, by selecting the corresponding output entry and right clicking the context menu will display these options.
 The User Search option has a number of linked options that are displayed under the use with sub menu.

 Copy and Paste